KeflerExe/DFA-To-Regular-Grammar-C-/README.md

 Line 3: PLC startup status.

-Next there will be a line for each of the states.
+-Next there will be a line for each of the states.
 Each line will contain the following numbers, separated from each other by white spaces:

-• State identification number.
+  -State identification number.
 The states of the automaton will be represented through natural numbers.
 The numbering of the states will correspond to the first numbers starting at 0.

-  • A 1 if it is an acceptance state and a 0 otherwise.
+  -A 1 if it is an acceptance state and a 0 otherwise.

   • Number of transitions that the state has.